krakend/krakend-documentation/telemetry/datadog.md

 source: https://github.com/devopsfaith/krakend-opencensus
 notoc: true
 images: ["/images/documentation/datadog-screenshot.png"]
+aliases:
+- /docs/logging-metrics-tracing/datadog/
 menu:
   documentation:
-    parent: logging-metrics-tracing
+    parent: telemetry
 ---
 [Datadog](https://www.datadoghq.com/) is a monitoring and security platform for developers, IT operations teams and business in the cloud.

 ## Datadog configuration
 The Opencensus exporter allows you export data to Datadog.
-Enabling it only requires you to add the `datadog` exporter in the [opencensus module](/docs/logging-metrics-tracing/opencensus/).
+Enabling it only requires you to add the `datadog` exporter in the [opencensus module](/docs/telemetry/opencensus/).

 The following configuration snippet sends data to your Datadog: